The Evolutionary Psychology of the Zombie Apocalypse

 Well, the good news is that, to my knowledge, no evidence of the existence of real zombies has ever been documented – so, again, don’t panic!
 But this said, if an all-out zombie apocalypse ever happens to transcend the odds and take place at some point, make sure that your autonomic nervous system (which controls your fight-or-flight response for stressful situations) is in tip-top shape, and run like the dickens!

-And if you have nothing to do on Saturday, October 26 and you find yourself near some of the creepier woods of the Hudson Valley, you should join in the Ulster Corp Service Sprint Zombie 5K – I did it last year, and I’ll tell you what – this thing is creepy as all get-out!
+And if you have nothing to do in October and you find yourself near some of the creepier woods of the Hudson Valley, you should join in the Ulster Corp Service Sprint Zombie 5K – I did it a while ago, and I’ll tell you what – this thing is creepy as all get-out!

 Ekman, P. & Keltner, D. (1997).
 Universal-Facial-Expressions-Of-Emotion In U. Segerstrale & P. Molnar (Eds.)
 Nonverbal communication: Where nature meets culture.
 Pp. 27-46.
 Mahwah, NJ: Lawrence Erlbaum Associates.